 She started working on my eye area with the Resculptor, which I was particularly excited about because I always (seriously, always) look tired.
 She began to massage around my eyes, using the Firming Serum on her fingertips.
 "It contains bilberry extract," Martyn said, "which is not only a powerful antioxidant but also helps with microcirculation.
 This will target dark circles, puffiness, and help thinning skin around your eyes."

-Once she finished with the Resculpting machine, the aesthetician applied the LotuSculpt Eye Pads, which contain hexapeptides to relax wrinkles and pentapeptides for collagen production.
+Once she finished with the Resculpting machine, the esthetician applied the LotuSculpt Eye Pads, which contain hexapeptides to relax wrinkles and pentapeptides for collagen production.
 She applied a sheet mask for any areas that needed plumping, smoothing, or soothing.

-At this stage, the aesthetician used an amber LED light to help with damage from UV rays, pollution, and smoking, as well as a loss of collagen.
+At this stage, the esthetician used an amber LED light to help with damage from UV rays, pollution, and smoking, as well as a loss of collagen.
 "Since under-oxygenation is also a major factor in urban environments and cellular respiration is important for energy production and cell turnover, I further enhance this regenerative process with an oxygen-peptide-hyaluronic-acid mist that feels so cooling, soothing, and replenishing at the end of the facial and plumps your skin," Martyn says.

-When my entire face was lifted, smoothed, and clean, the aesthetician applied an ultra-moisturizing firming cream for one last boost.
-The cream houses organic, cold-pressed rosehip oil, stabilized vitamin C, natural black currant lipids, green tea, and carnitine (an amino acid found in avocado).
+When my entire face was lifted, smoothed, and clean, the esthetician applied an ultra-moisturizing firming cream for one last boost.
+The cream (currently sold out) houses organic, cold-pressed rosehip oil, stabilized vitamin C, natural black currant lipids, green tea, and carnitine (an amino acid found in avocado).